 Importance of Multi-level Group Classes

-As I’m about to dive into my newest webinar on Group Pilates classes I thought it only fitting to have Joel Crosby owner of Vitality Method in Atlanta, GA shares the importance of multi-level group classes.
+As I’m about to dive into my newest course on Group Pilates classes I thought it only fitting to have Joel Crosby owner of Vitality Method in Atlanta, GA shares the importance of multi-level group classes.
 After all, I know many teachers do not often have the space for group classes, or perhaps you only have one piece of each apparatus?
 Offering group classes can be essential for getting more students in a room, offering options for clients to get more sessions in a week and for some at rates they can afford.
 But, are you limiting yourself by offering classes where everyone does the same exercises at the same time?

 When teaching something as amazing as Joe’s work, it is only fair that you also empower your clients.
 Teaching this type of session can be challenging at first but realize that Joe did all the work for you.
 Teaching this way can take pressure off your clients to “perform” like others.
 Establishing this with your clients, and can improve your business.
 You will also see your clients truly learning the work and taking it with them for the rest of their life.